-The effective tax rate is calculated by dividing the income taxes by the profit before income taxes according to IFRS.
+The effective tax rate is calculated by dividing the income taxes by the profit before income taxes according to

+IFRS.
 Deviations from the corporate tax rate result from any deductions, allowances, incentives or other adjustments unique to that country.
 E.g. Swedish life insurance companies do not incur income tax on profit derived on the part of the business that is subject to policyholder tax, explaining the relatively low effective tax rate for Sweden (and the Group).

-The effective tax rate is influenced by a ruling from the Tax Appeals Committee, as described below, and the fact that the Group has operations in countries with tax rates that are different from Norway.
+The effective tax rate is influenced by the fact that the Group has operations in countries with tax rates that are different from Norway.
 The income tax expense is also influenced by tax effects relating to previous years.
 The tax rate for companies in Norway is 22 per cent.
-For companies subject to financial tax is the tax rate 25 per cent.
+For companies subject to financial tax, the tax rate is 25 per cent.
 The Storebrand Group includes companies that are both subject to and not subject to the financial tax.